pforret/jekyll.forret.com/_posts/2020/2020-01-11-nuuz-io-has-fans-in-russia.md

   <cite><a href="https://vas3k.ru/blog/2019/#scroll390">Vastrik</a>, translated by <a href="https://www.deepl.com/">deepl.com</a></cite>
 </blockquote>

 It's a pretty interesting site, actually: IT salaries, travel, computational photography.
-It even has a Russian version of XKCD cartoons.<figure class="wp-block-image size-large">
+It even has a Russian version of XKCD cartoons.

 ![](https://i.vas3k.ru/800.jpg)